Alternator Overcharging: Symptoms, Causes, And How To Fix

 In very simplistic terms, the alternator is responsible for charging the car’s battery.

 In real life, it simultaneously charges the battery and runs some vehicle appliances.
-It all depends on the instantaneous output of:
+It all depends on the immediate output of:

 • the battery